jonnicholson94/jonnicholson94/README.md

 - lemio | [lemiomoney.com](https://lemiomoney.com) | an app to track and manage all of your debts
 - la passion | [lapassionhair.co.uk](http://lapassionhair.co.uk) | a website for a local hairdresser
 - blockpool | [blockpool.vercel.app](https://blockpool.vercel.app) | a website to view the latest prices on the biggest crypto assets
+- blockpool app | same as blockpool website, except built with Swift as a mobile app

 ***